U of M Administration Files Another Obstructive Court Action in Effort to Delay Faculty Union Vote

 “Ultimately, none of these delays change our vision for the union we are building to strengthen the voice of faculty on our campus for ourselves and for our students, said Mary Pogatshnik, a Senior Teaching Specialist in the Department of Spanish & Portuguese.
 “The University can delay the timeline, and we will continue building our union.
 We are confident that we will win our vote in the end,” continued Pogatshnik.

-The decision concludes that “there is no evidence showing a community of interest with Unit 11 [Professional & Administrative] and strong evidence demonstrating significant community of interest with other undisputed Unit 8 [Twin Cities Instructional] classifications.
+Late last month, BMS affirmed the unified bargaining unit requested by tenure-track and contingent faculty for their union election in unequivocal language: “there is no evidence showing a community of interest [for Lecturers and Teaching Specialists] with Unit 11 [Professional & Administrative] and strong evidence demonstrating significant community of interest with other undisputed Unit 8 [Twin Cities Instructional] classifications.
 For this reason, those incumbents in the Classifications in Question, located on the Twin Cities Campus of the University, Unit 8 is the appropriate unit assignment.”

+The University’s appeal of an earlier decision by BMS in March to the State Court of Appeals was denied.
 Faculty at the University of Minnesota - Twin Cities campus filed for a union election to join SEIU Local 284 on Wednesday, January 20th.
 The union would include approximately 2,500 tenure-line and contingent faculty at the U of M – Twin Cities campus, and would be one of the largest single-campus faculty unions in the country.
-BMS ruled in March that contingent instructors like Teaching Specialists and Lecturers have not been previously placed in a bargaining unit for purposes of a union election, and that the University’s administrative classifications do not govern in this context.

 MN Academics United is an affiliate of SEIU Local 284.
 Faculty at the University of Minnesota – Twin Cities campus are coming together to form a union for a stronger voice in shaping our University’s direction and priorities, our working conditions, and the future of higher education in Minnesota.